castle/castle-ruby/README.md

   # For authenticate method you can set failover strategies: allow(default), deny, challenge, throw
   config.failover_strategy = :deny

-  # Castle::RequestError is raised when timing out in seconds (default: 500 milliseconds)
+  # Castle::RequestError is raised when timing out in milliseconds (default: 500 milliseconds)
   config.request_timeout = 2000

   # Whitelisted and Blacklisted headers are case insensitive and allow to use _ and - as a separator, http prefixes are removed